crypto-org-chain/chain-docs/docs/getting-started/enclave-architecture.md

 ## Transaction validation

 The validation of transactions that involve payment obfuscated transaction outputs (see [transaction types](./transaction) and [accounting model](./transaction-accounting-model)) need to happen inside enclaves.
+Detailed transaction processing can found [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/transactions.md)

 For the ease of development, the transaction validation happens in a separate process.
 The Chain ABCI application process then communicates with this process using a simple request-reply protocol over a 0MQ socket: